-Annually in the autumn term a full review of all risks to which the academy is exposed is carried out.
+Four time a year a full review of all risks to which the academy is exposed is carried out.
 The Risk Register provides a detailed assessment of all key risk categories e.g. Strategic and Reputational Risks, Operational Risks, Compliance Risks and Financial Risks.
 The Risk Register provides an assessment of the likelihood and impact of a specific occurrence and the persons responsible for implementing control procedures and taking appropriate action.
 The school will obtain additional consultancy advice when necessary to mitigate any risks.

-Trustees are advised termly of the areas of highest risk and if any movement in risk as occurred.
+Trustees are advised regularly of the areas of highest risk and if any movement in risk has occurred.